Azathothas/Stars/README.md

 - [ksharinarayanan/SSRFire](https://github.com/ksharinarayanan/SSRFire) – An automated SSRF finder.
 Just give the domain name and your server and chill! ;) Also has options to find XSS and open redirects
 - [laluka/pty4all](https://github.com/laluka/pty4all) – By using its cutting edge technology (lolnope), you can now have a persistent multi reverse pty handler!
 - [lando/lando](https://github.com/lando/lando) – A development tool for all your projects that is fast, easy, powerful and liberating
-- [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) – linWinPwn is a bash script that automates a number of Active Directory Enumeration and Vulnerability checks
+- [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) – linWinPwn is a bash script that streamlines the use of a number of Active Directory tools
 - [leitbogioro/Fuck_Aliyun](https://github.com/leitbogioro/Fuck_Aliyun)
 - [leitbogioro/Tools](https://github.com/leitbogioro/Tools) – Something about tools
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) – A script which lets you set your $terminal theme.